StevenMHernandez/ESP32-CSI-Tool/README.md

 ## Configuration (ESP-IDF)

 The ESP-IDF provides great control over project configuration.
-This configuration can be running the following command from a terminal.
+This configuration can be updated by running the following command from your terminal.

 ```
 make menuconfig